The What's, Why's and How-to's of Hormetic Stress

 6. Eating Stressed Plants

 Eating stressed plants, like organic fruits and vegetables exposed to environmental challenges, triggers hormetic benefits in us due to the various phytochemicals they have.
-These benefits include enhancing our antioxidant defense, detoxification, and stress resilience.

 Examples of such plants include: